KDE/libksane/README.md

 ## About

 Libksane is a KDE interface for SANE library to control flat scanners.

-This library is used by kipi-plugins, digiKam and others kipi host programs.

 The library documentation is available on header files.